Gum Disease – Understanding the Different Stages

 At dental appointments your hygienist will measure pocket depths (the space between your gum and tooth) to ensure that they are healthy, healthy readings is considered to be between 1-3mm.
-The plaque and calculus is carefully removed with specialized instruments from above and below the gum line.
+The plaque and calculus is carefully removed with instruments from above and below the gum line.

 The dentist may prescribe dental x-rays as they are essential for detection of decay, infections, tumors, cysts, bone loss, determine tooth position, and location of calculus.
 Your dental hygienist will review oral hygiene instructions and home care techniques to help prevent dental disease.

 Periodontitis –When long term (chronic) inflammation occurs it can lead to periodontitis.
 The inflammation of the gingiva results in tissue destruction and bone resorption around the teeth.
 Periodontitis is the leading cause of tooth loss.